 Although monetary reward ranked as the first place stimulus, many employees valued alternatives such as:

-If you’re struggling with high employee turnover, you may want to look into reward and recognition as a solution.
+If you want to reduce employee turnover, you may want to look into reward and recognition as a solution.
 As you evaluate the best ways to employ this type of program for your team, make sure to distinguish between rewards and recognition.

 There are subtle differences between the two but it’s important to make the distinction if you want to implement them successfully.
 Employee recognition is acknowledging the contributions and achievements of your team.
 Rewards, on the other hand, can be used as incentives to improve performance but they are not necessarily used to recognize the achievements themselves.